huggingface/blog/phi2-intel-meteor-lake.md

   <img src="assets/phi2-intel-meteor-lake/01.png">
 </kbd>

 This makes it an exciting candidate for laptop inference.
+Curious readers may also want to experiment with the 1.1-billion [TinyLlama](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0) model.

 Now, let's see how we can shrink the model to make it smaller and faster.

 ## Quantization with Intel OpenVINO and Optimum Intel